 From 14 december 2018

-In 2016 the designer Federica Fragapane started working on the personal data project The Stories Behind a Line, which presents in a visual and digital key the journey to Italy of six asylum seekers, welcomed in the CAS Migrantes center in Vercelli.
+In 2016 the designer Federica Fragapane started working on her personal data project The Stories Behind a Line, which presents the journey of six asylum seekers to Italy, hosted by the CAS Migrantes center in Vercelli, in a visual and digital key.